ericdke/apero-docs/FAQ.md

  - compact/expand channels list: SHIFT + CMD + K

 You can cycle through buttons in the Profile window with TAB and activate the current selection with SPACE.

 Using TAB in the Preferences window cycles through the preferences tabs.

 Using TAB in the main streams window cycles through the streams.

 Hitting TAB once in other posts/messages windows+ focuses on the list, allowing selection of cells with keyboard.

 Clicking once in the text body of a post/message also focuses on the list and selects the cell (see Manual posts/messages selection).

 ## Contextual menu and gestures

-Right-click or swipe on a post/message: reply, copy, translate, search, hide, interactions Right-click or swipe on a channel: open channel, mark as read (if there's unread messages) Right-click on a channel: set default avatar (if applicable), unsubscribe
+Right-click or swipe on a post/message: reply, copy, translate, search, hide, interactions.

+Right-click or swipe on a channel: open channel, mark as read (if there's unread messages).

+Right-click on a channel: set default avatar (if applicable), unsubscribe.

 Favorite swipe actions are set in the Preferences panel.